 Google reCAPTCHA

-This site uses reCAPTCHA, and the Google Privacy Policy and Terms of Service apply.
+This site uses reCAPTCHA, and Google's Privacy Policy and Terms of Service apply.